aburtson/slide-selector/README.md

 1. _Dependencies:_ verify that the jQuery is included in your project.
 2. Include **slide-selector.js** in your JS directory.
 3. Include **_slide-selector.scss** or **slide-selector.css** in your stylesheets.
-4. Include the HTML inside **slide-selector.html** somewhere on your site.
+4. Include the HTML for the first `.ss` object inside **slide-selector.html**.
+If you want to use a version with images instead of labels, use the `.ss.ss--images` code instead, and refer to __.ss--images__ section at the bottom of this readme.
 5. Run gulp, and your slideSelector will be up and running.

 ##Working with HTML